Word Processors and Typists

 - Check completed work for spelling, grammar, punctuation, and format.

-Word Processors and Typists with little to no experience tend to make between $25290 and $31040 while the more experienced ones make over $45530 per year.
+Word Processors and Typists with little to no experience tend to make between $27070 and $32810 while the more experienced ones can earn over $48210 per year.

 |Top 5 paying states||Hourly||Annual|

-1 of the easiest ways to increase your salary as A Word Processor and Typist is to move to a higher paying state like WA.
-Right now, the highest paying states for Word Processors and Typists are WA, DC, DE, CA and NJ.
+One of the easiest ways to increase your salary as a Word Processor and Typist is to move to a higher paying state like DC.
+Right now, the highest paying states for Word Processors and Typists are DC, CT, IL, MA and WA.

-3 other factors that can increase your salary as A Word Processor and Typist is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as a Word Processor and Typist is the degree you hold, the industry you work in, and lastly the company you work for.

-We asked other Word Processors and Typists what degree they had when they got the job and most of them said they had a High School Diploma followed by Some college courses.
+We asked other Word Processors and Typists what degree they had when they got the job and most of them said they had a High School Diploma followed by a College Certificate.

 Pros and Cons